larsenwork/monoid/Readme.md

 #Ligature Support

 ###Code Editors
-I'm using opentype features `calt` + `liga` to create the ligatures.
+I'm using opentype features `calt` + `liga` to create the ligatures and add contextual positioning.
 These are unfortunately not supported by all editors.

 You need to use the "Ligatures: Off" version if you're experiencing problems related to the ligatures.

 > Please add your findings to this readme if it isn't already there.